Who can apply

 - seniors promoting awareness of elder abuse, including financial abuse

-- seniors reaching out to vulnerable seniors, such as those who are socially or geographically isolated, including newcomers, Indigenous seniors, or 2SLGBTQIA+ members
+- seniors reaching out to vulnerable seniors, such as those who are socially isolated

 - seniors involved in developing/sharing tools and resource materials to benefit other seniors

-- equipment purchase or replacement for programs and activities for seniors
+- purchase or replacement of equipment for programs and activities for seniors (must be related to the project objectives and activities)

-- renovations and repairs to facilities for programs and activities for seniors
+- renovations and repairs to facilities owned by the applicant and where programming directly related to seniors is offered

 - transportation to provide a personal service to seniors in urban, rural and remote areas (transportation services for appointments, home visit or service call, meal delivery service, etc.)

-- travel to the main activity location in case low-income seniors are unable to reach it otherwise, if the main activities are eligible
+- travel to the main activity location in instances where low-income seniors are unable to reach it otherwise, if the main activities are eligible

 - developing partnerships to encourage new and emerging cohorts of seniors to be more actively involved in community activities